wpswings/woo-one-click-upsell-funnel/README.txt

 = Can I design an upsell offer page if I don't have a designer? =

 Yes, you can.
-Our plugin is compatible with some page builders and we have also provided shortcodes for designing your Offer page.
+WordPress upsell plugin is compatible with some page builders and we have also provided shortcodes for designing your Offer page.
 You can design yourself and don’t need any designer for that.
 Simply drag and drop and your page is ready.

 = Can I show an upsell offer as per the buyer's behavior? =